cosmos/cosmos-sdk/PENDING.md

 BREAKING CHANGES
 * [baseapp] Msgs are no longer run on CheckTx, removed `ctx.IsCheckTx()`
 * [x/gov] CLI flag changed from `proposalID` to `proposal-id`
-* [x/stake] Fixed the period check for the inflation calculation
 * [x/stake] Inflation doesn't use rationals in calculation (performance boost)
 * [baseapp] NewBaseApp constructor now takes sdk.TxDecoder as argument instead of wire.Codec
 * [x/auth] Default TxDecoder can be found in `x/auth` rather than baseapp